stackbit-projects/friendly-yam-35292/src/pages/index.md

     type: section_portfolio
     layout_style: mosaic
     title: Recent Work
-    subtitle: Some of the projects I've worked on recently
+    subtitle: Some of the businesses & projects I've worked on recently
     projects_number: 6
     view_all_label: View All
     view_all_url: portfolio